Evocation

 It is a poem, an indelible experience that evokes powerful memories.

 Retail and Service Experience Design for CCIs, DigiMooD MOOCs, Politecnico di Milano, 9 Feb.
-2021. (en)
+2021. (en, it)

 Kerstin Schultz, Hedwig Wiedemann-Tokarz, and Eva Maria Herrmann